Description length of canonical and microcanonical models: NML-based VS Bayesian approach to model selection

+In the previous sections, we implicitly assumed that no prior knowledge about the parameters was available.
+Under this assumption, the NML-based universal distribution is the best choice in a precise minimax sense, as shown in section \ref{mdl}.
+Here, we consider the Bayesian approach to model selection~\cite{grunwald_book, grunwald2019} by introducing the Bayesian universal distribution

+(see ~\cite{peixoto17, vallescatala18} for applications in the context of network models).
+The main difference with respect to the NML description length lies in the presence of a prior on the parameters $w(\bm{\theta})$ to be supplied by the user.
+This implementation, which is formally equivalent to the \textit{Bayes factor method}~\cite{kass95}, provides a description length for $\bm{x}$ through model $\mathcal{M}$ that is defined as

-In section \ref{mdl}, we introduced two universal distributions that can be chosen to build the description length of data given a model: the NML and the Bayesian universal distributions, the latter properly equipped with a prior.
-There may be different reasons to choose one over the other, including practical reasons, according to the specific problem of interest.
-In the previous sections, we focused on the case when there was no prior knowledge about the parameters.
-Under this assumption, the NML distribution, when computable, is the "best choice" in a precise minimax sense, as shown in section \ref{mdl}.
-Nevertheless, in some cases, the NML approach can be retrieved in a Bayesian context if the Bayesian distribution is equipped with a prior chosen such that the two description lengths are, at least asymptotically, the same.
-We will refer to these priors as NML-\textit{optimal priors}.
-For all microcanonical models, the uniform prior is an NML-optimal prior, as shown in section \ref{dl}.
-The situation is more nuanced for canonical models: for those cases when the asymptotic formulas (\ref{as_formula_nml}) and (\ref{asymp_bayes}) hold, NML and Bayesian-Jeffreys description lengths are asymptotically equivalent, and the Jeffreys prior is NML-optimal.
+In some cases, the NML-based approach can be retrieved in a Bayesian context once the Bayesian distribution is equipped with a prior such that the two description lengths are, at least asymptotically, the same.
+We will refer to these priors as \textit{NML-optimal priors}.
+In the microcanonical case, the uniform prior is an NML-optimal prior.
+Indeed, when the parameter space is a discrete set, the integral in (\ref{bayes_dl}) is replaced by a sum, and the microcanonical Bayesian description length reads

+which coincides with the NML-based description length provided by equation (\ref{mic_nml_dl}), upon identifying $w(\mathbf{c})$ with a uniform prior over $\mathcal{C}$:

+In the canonical case, the situation is quite different.
+First, consider $V$ i.i.d. outcomes $\bm{x} = (x_1, \dots x_V)$ from a general $k$-dimensional exponential model.
+When $\bm{x}$ is such that the ML estimators of $\bm{\theta}$ are bounded away from the boundaries of $\Theta$ as the sample size goes to infinity, and under some regularity conditions on $\mathcal{M}$ which hold in our setting, the following asymptotic results hold true: